Skip to content

 (1) describe the general nature of the application;

-(3) generally describe the proposed development;
+(3) generally describe the venue and duration of proposed events;

-(C) Notice required under this section is effective on the date a letter is deposited in a depository of the U.S. Post Office, postage paid, and addressed to:
+(E) Notice required under this section is effective on the date a letter is deposited in a depository of the U.S. Post Office, postage paid, and addressed to:

-(1) to an applicant, by mailing notice to the property owner or agent at the address shown on the application or on a written change of address form filed with the responsible director or building official;
+(1) an applicant, by mailing notice to the property owner or agent at the address shown on the application or on a written change of address form filed with the responsible director or building official;

 (2) a notice owner of real property, by mailing notice to the owner shown on the records of the county tax appraisal district;